Building control approval

 Contractors must be fully and properly registered with one of the various schemes in order to install such items as boilers, replacement windows and electrical wiring.

-If you are doing building work that might affect a neighbouring property, please refer to information about the Party Wall Act 1996 on the Communities and Local Government website.
+If you are doing building work that might affect a neighbouring property, please visit the Party Wall Matters page for more information.